 Homemade pie dough is flakier, richer, and not to mention healthier then the store bought variety since it contains no preservatives.
 All you will need is flour, sugar, salt, butter (or shortening) and water.
 Butter will give your homemade pie crust more flavor, and create a nice flaky product, though shortening will create a flakier crust.

 Please, please, please never use margarine when your baking!
 You simply will not get the same end result.

-This Pie Dough recipe I will walk you through today, makes enough dough to fill one 9" pie pan.
+This pie dough recipe makes enough dough to fill one 9" pie pan.
 If you want to make a lattice or need a cover for your pie, (such as in this classic apple pie recipe) double the pie crust recipe and you will have more then enough to work with.
 Any leftovers can be saved and refrigerated for up to a week, (or frozen for up to 3 months), just make sure to thaw it under refrigeration completely before using.

 What Makes A Pie Crust Flaky?

-There are two keys to a flaky pie crust.
+There are two key steps to making a flaky pie crust.

 - The first is using cold butter, and leaving the butter in pea sized chunk when crumbling it in.

-- The second is not kneading the pie dough to much.
+- The second is not over kneading the pie dough.
 The longer you knead the pie dough, the more you will develop the gluten in the flour making it stretchier, and less flaky.

-Refrigerating the pie dough after forming for at least 30 minutes allows the butter to harden again.
+Refrigerating the pie dough after forming for at least 30 minutes to an hour, allows the butter to harden again.
 This helps prevent the butter from melting out of your dough when it goes in the oven, and simultaneously prevents the dough from shrinking.

-What Ingredients Are Needed To Make Pie Crust?
+What Ingredients You'll Needed To Make Pie Dough

 Any pie dough recipe will only require a few basic ingredients that most folks will already have in their pantry.
 You'll need: